 Why did Jesus come to earth in the incarnation?

 Yes, He came to go to the cross so that God’s original purpose could be restored and attained.
-By the cross, fellowship between Man and God that had been broken (Gen. 3) was restored, and today it is back in place, only our purpose is to subdue the earth by making disciples for the Kingdom of heaven which upon Jesus’ return will culminate in the removal of evil from the earth in its fullness.
+By the cross, fellowship between Man and God that had been broken (Gen. 3) was restored, and today it is back in place, only our purpose is to “subdue the earth” by making disciples for the Kingdom of Heaven which upon Jesus’ return will culminate in the removal of all evil from the earth.

 Back to Genesis…